-The college educates the student community about sexual assaults and date rape in the mandatory orientation held before the start of each nursing program and on the first day of class for all other programs.
+The college educates the student community about sexual assault including but not limited to, dating violence, domestic violence, sexual assault, and stalking in the mandatory orientation held before the start of each nursing program and on the first day of class for all other programs.
 Program includes guest speakers from local and area support organizations, power point presentations, and contact information.
 The staff of BTC may also choose to use Sexual Violence Training Modules made available through the Saint Louis University's Heartland Center for Public Health and Preparedness.